 The Norwegian Fjords

-While cruises often conjure up images of tropical coastlines or sun-drenched beaches, many take you to vastly different destinations, but the experience is no less magical.
+While cruises often conjure up images of tropical coastlines or sun-drenched beaches, there are many which take you to vastly different destinations.
+And the experience is no less magical.
 Norway is regularly voted one of the most beautiful countries in the world, and its fjords – dramatic inlets that run along the coastline – are arguably its most spectacular scenery; vast, rugged, remote, and serene.

 Mexican Riviera

 If you’re not sure what type of holiday you’re looking for, why not take a cruise to the Mexican Riviera?
-This gorgeous part of the world has something for everyone, from fascinating history and mysterious ruins to enthralling wildlife.
-It also has an astonishingly diverse landscape that includes deep canyons, dense rainforests, and pristine beaches.
+This gorgeous part of the world has something for everyone, from fascinating history and mysterious ruins to enthralling wildlife, making it one of the best cruise destinations for first-timers.
+It also has an astonishingly diverse landscape, including deep canyons, dense rainforests, and pristine beaches.
 And of course, there’s the food (and drink!).

-Cruising along the Mexican Riviera provides you with just as much action and adventure as rest and relaxation.
+Cruising along the Mexican Riviera provides just as much action and adventure as rest and relaxation.
 Marvel at the Chichén Itzá pyramid, one of the best-preserved archaeological sites in the world, then bask in the sun on Cozumel’s tranquil beaches.
-Go ziplining in Puerto Vallarta, wine tasting in Ensenada, and enjoy experiencing the local culture and trying the delicious cuisine.
+Go ziplining in Puerto Vallarta, wine tasting in Ensenada, and enjoy experiencing the local culture and delicious cuisine.

 Spain and Portugal